Published On: January 30, 2026

 What the data suggests

-Microsoft's Work Trend Index points to communication overload as a persistent barrier to focus and innovation.
+Microsoft's Work Trend Index suggests that communication overload plays a large barrier to the desired levels of focus and innovation in the workplace.

-• Many people are in email as early as 6 am, and the average worker receives 117 emails and 153 Teams messages per weekday
+• Many people check their email as early as 6am, and the average worker receives 117 emails and 153 Teams messages per weekday

 2) The collaboration pattern that quietly breaks hybrid teams